-It takes a lot of courage for a child to disclose that they are being abused.
-They may feel ashamed, particularly if the abuse is sexual; their abuser may have threatened what will happen if they tell; they may have lost all trust in adults; or they may believe, or have been told, that the abuse is their own fault.
+It takes a lot of courage for a child to disclose that they are being abused exploited or neglected.
+They may feel ashamed, their abuser may have threatened what will happen if they tell; they may have lost all trust in adults; or they may believe, or have been told, that the abuse is their own fault.
 Sometimes they may not be aware that what is happening is abusive.

 If a pupil talks to a member of staff about any risks to their safety or wellbeing, the staff memberwill, at the appropriate time, let the pupil know that in order to help them they must pass the information on to the DSL.
 The point at which they tell the pupil is a matter for professional judgement.
+Staff will reassure pupils that they are being taken seriously and will be supported and kept safe.
 During their conversations with the pupil staff will:

-- listen carefully and allow them to speak freely; - remain calm and not overreact; - take it seriously; - give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me' and confirm that it was right to tell; - not be afraid of silences do not stop the pupil from speaking freely; - under no circumstances ask investigative questions such as how many times has this happened, whether it happens to siblings, or what does the pupil's mother thinkabout it; - not speculate or accuse anyone or jump to conclusions (especially about the abuser); - at an appropriate time tell the pupil that in order to help them, the member of staff must pass the information on and explain to whom and why; - not automatically offer any physical touch as comfort; - avoid admonishing the child for not disclosing earlier.
-Saying things such as 'I do wish you had told me about this when it started' may be interpreted by the child tomean that they have done something wrong; - tell the pupil what will happen next; - report verbally to the DSL even if the child has promised to do it by themselves; - Record the concern on CPOMS (or complete the record of concern form) immediately andhand it to the DSL as soon as possible; and - seek support if they feel distressed
+- listen carefully and allow them to speak freely; - remain calm and not overreact; - give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me' and confirm that it was right to tell; - not be afraid of silences do not stop the pupil from speaking freely; - under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings, or what does the pupil's mother think about it; - not speculate or accuse anyone or jump to conclusions (especially about the abuser); - at an appropriate time tell the pupil that in order to help them, the member of staff must pass the information on and explain to whom and why; - not automatically offer any physical touch as comfort; - avoid admonishing the child for not disclosing earlier.
+Saying things such as 'I do wish you had told me about this when it started' may be interpreted by the child to mean that they have done something wrong; - tell the pupil what will happen next; - report verbally to the DSL even if the child has promised to do it by themselves; - Record the concern on CPOMS and; - seek support if they feel distressed.